intel/CPU-Manager-for-Kubernetes/docs/cli.md

 OIR.
 - The node will be labeled with `"cmk.intel.com/cmk-node": "true"` label.
 - The node will be tainted with `cmk=true:NoSchedule` taint.
-- The `CMK` configuration directory should exist and contain the dataplane pool to run `cmk discover`.
+- The `CMK` configuration directory should exist and contain the exclusive pool to run `cmk discover`.

 **Args:**